OVECJOE/The-Journey-From-Ignorance/chapter_1.md

 I was confused, my mind bewildered.
 I looked into her eyes, trying to find a sentence, phrase, or word to reply her with.
 I haven't had any human interaction in two months, and it just dawn on me.
 She noticed my confusion, and she said same...

 *"You are confused, I can read that in your eyes, and I like that!"*, she said, a smile smirked her face, her eyes lit up.
-I noticed she was just relaxed, and that surprised me. <u>*Why would be she so free with a stranger?*</u> My **naive** part started kicking in.
+I noticed she was just relaxed, and that surprised me. *Why would be she so free with a stranger?* My **naive** part started kicking in.
 I became timid in a moment.
 She spoke again...

 *"You are very interesting, so easy to read, yet difficult to understand.
 I will love you become my partner!"*

-**That got me!** <u>*What does she mean?*</u> She hardly knows me and she is talking about partnership.
+**That got me!** *What does she mean?* She hardly knows me and she is talking about partnership.
 Now she is becoming interesting too.

 I threw her a cold, dead stare...but she returned it with a smile.
 Thoughts and imaginations, that couldn't have been mine some moments ago, bustled within.
 My world was spinning thoughtlessly.
 My immunity to confusion and surprise was broken, destroyed...